 IR35 regulations have been in place for a long time and these regulations were intended to discourage individuals from setting themselves up as a self-employed ‘business’ (‘off-payroll working’) when in fact their work circumstances were more like those of an employee.
 Both the individual and the organisation that they provide services to benefit from paying lower taxes by operating as a business rather than an employee.

-As of 6 April 2021 the onus for this determination transfers to the hirer, i.e., the companies engaging these individuals.
-These rules changes were already introduced in the public sector in 2017 and they will now be rolled out to medium and large companies in the private sector.
-Small companies that meet two of the following three criteria will be exempt from the change in regulations: (a) annual turnover of more than £10.2 million (b) a balance sheet total of £5.1 million or more and (c) more than 50 employees.
+As of 6 April 2021 the onus for this determination transferred to the hirer, i.e., the companies engaging these individuals.
+As a result, many larger companies have taken a conservative stance on this and now refuse to pay individuals into a limited company or a ‘personal service company’ (PSC), instead engaging them on a PAYE basis only, either directly or via an umbrella company or agency.
+Note that small companies that meet two of the following three criteria are exempt from this change in regulations: (a) annual turnover of more than £10.2 million (b) a balance sheet total of £5.1 million or more and (c) more than 50 employees.

-If you are affected by these rules changes, then it is the end hirer or organisation you are providing services to that is responsible for determining your employment status from 6 April 2021.
+If you are affected by these rules, it is the end hirer or organisation you are providing services to that is responsible for determining your employment status from 6 April 2021.
 They must provide you with a ‘Status Determination Statement’ (SDS) to outline the determination they have made about your employment status and the reasons behind that determination.
 It would also be a good idea for contractors to use HMRC’s ‘Check Employment Status Tool‘ (CEST) which will help with the determination, though we have found that in many cases the tool isn’t able to reach a determination.
 HMRC also have a useful factsheet with further guidance and links for contractors.